amazon-science/doc-mt-metrics/COMET/README.md

 ```
 > you can set `--gpus 0` to test on CPU.

-In the paper we use `wmt21-comet-mqm` and `wmt21-comet-qe-mqm` models but you can select another model/metric with the `--model` flag.
+In the paper we use `wmt21-comet-mqm` and `wmt21-comet-qe-mqm` models.
+To select a different model from the [available COMET models/metrics](https://unbabel.github.io/COMET/html/models.html) set the `--model` flag accordingly.

 ### Python usage: